openhoat/quizzy/README.md

 Note : if NODE_ENV is set to development, the server is started with nodemon and webpack middleware is used to hot reload the cli.

+### Features :

+- Play a quiz session with the SPA
+- Sign in with your Google, Twitter, or Facebook account
+- Create and manage quizzes and sessions via APIs

 ### Anatomy of the project

 Help about the project structure